 The key features of the ECL model include classification of loans to three stages, assessment of credit risk parameters and application of forward-looking information.

-The amount of impairment provision for the Bank's and Group's loans is based on the model calculations, taking into consideration the exposure at default, probability of default, changes in customer credit rating, other known risk factors impacting stage of each exposure, and sale of bad loans (loss given default), and the ECL adjustments by expected impact of future macroeconomic scenarios.
+The amount of impairment provision for the Bank's and Group's loans is based on the model calculations, taking into consideration the exposure at default, probability of default, changes in customer credit rating, other known risk factors impacting stage of each exposure, and return of bad loans (loss given default), and the ECL adjustments by expected impact of future macroeconomic scenarios.

-As at 31 December 2023, the expected credit losses on loans amounted to EUR 274 thousand in the Bank and Group (refer to note 9).
+As of 31 December 2024, the expected credit losses on loans amounted to EUR 623 thousand in the Bank and Group (refer to note 9).

-Credit impairments charged to statement of profit and loss and other comprehensive income for the expected credit losses for the year ended 31 December 2023 amounted EUR 101 thousand for the Bank and Group (refer to note 9).
+Credit impairments charged to statement of profit and loss and other comprehensive income for the expected credit losses for the year ended 31 December 2024 amounted EUR 356 thousand for the Bank and Group.